Covid 19 Delta outbreak: Major concerns over vaccinations Bill being passed under urgency - 'Constitutional disgrace' - NZ Herald

 "Inevitably there will be consequences, mistakes are often made in haste."

-Act Party leader David Seymour said while there were some parts of the legislation they supported, there were many areas of concern.
+Act Party leader David Seymour said although they supported parts of the legislation, there were many areas of concern.

 For example a worker could take four weeks' paid leave and then return once they'd been vaccinated.